 2. Provide Adequate Lighting

 Insufficient workplace lighting will not only make you nod off but also cause eye strain, which is terrible for your health and the entire learning process.
 Harsh light, such as fluorescent lights, is also harmful to the eyes.
 Therefore, use a desk lamp aimed directly at the workplace, a chandelier, or another luminaire to illuminate the room as a whole.

 If you can read in natural light, it is worth taking advantage of it.
 However, keep in mind that, although the natural daylight from the window is invigorating, refreshing, and pleasing to the eye, the window itself is often a distraction, causing the temptation to look at it and not at your study material.
 For that reason, draw in tulle or curtains as long as they are thin and let light.
 If your room light is too bright, you may want to consider getting a light filter.

 3. Ensure that your Study Materials are Always on the College Desk

-Make sure you have everything you need on your desk so that you don’t have to waste time rummaging around the room looking for a ruler or pencils.
+Ensure you have everything you need on your desk so that you don’t have to waste time rummaging around the room looking for a ruler or pencil.
 To achieve this, keep standard reading supplies like pens, pencils, erasers, notebooks, notepaper, and markers in their designated place on a desk or in a drawer.

 4. Keep your Study Desk in Order

 To organize your desk in your college room, use the drawers on your table so that you can have the right accessories at your fingertips.
-Use boxes, trays, and other storage devices that can be put on the table or around the perimeter of the workplace.
+Use boxes, trays, and other storage devices that can be put on the table or around the workplace’s perimeter.
 If you have educational materials on separate sheets, sort them into folders – each subject separately.
 Do not forget to sign the folders and notebooks and fold them so that you get the right one every time you want to.

-Get Rid of Everything that Distracts on your Table
+5. Get Rid of Everything that Distracts on your Desk